Ichthyostega/yoshimi-test/README.md

   * "Delta (max)": maximum Δ encountered in any test case
   * "Delta (sdev)": standard deviation of the individual Δ around avgΔ
   * "Tolerance": error tolerance band, based on fluctuation of avgΔ over time

+## Hints and Tricks

+**Yoshimi settings**: by default, the Testrunner launches Yoshimi with `--null --no-gui`.
+Unfortunately Yoshimi remembers the last settings used, which means, after running the Testsuite, your regular Yoshimi may start without GUI and without audio / MIDI next time.
+As of 11/2021 the Yoshimi developers are aware of that problem, but haven't decided yet if, and how this should be addressed.

+**Experimentation**: you may setup your own test suite, dedicated to a specific purpose.
+This is the reason why the testsuite directory needs to be given for every invocation (unless you'll place a default into your private `setup.ini`).
+Such a special purpose test suite will have its own `defaults.ini`, its own `initial.state` and just the test definition(s) you'll need.

+**Debugging**: while it is straight forward to debug the test runner, watching Yoshimi's operations can be tricky, since by default we launch into a forked process, and then use a background thread to wait for feedback from the test subject.
+However, instead of Yoshimi itself, it is possible to launch `gdbserver`, to be remote controlled via some port.
+You may thus connect `gdb` (or your IDE) against this port and then single-step through the test execution within Yoshimi.
+Obviously, it is recommended just to run a single test case in the suite, and also to increase the `cliTimeout` (setting it e.g. to 3600, which gives you one hour for debugging).

+Example configuration (`setup.ini` or `defaults.ini` in a separate testsuite directory)

+    subject= /usr/bin/gdbserver
+    arguments=  hostname:2345 /path/to/build/yoshimi.special --null --no-gui --cmdline

+You'd then point `gdb` to the same executable (or another copy with debug informations, the actual running executable does not need to have debug infos in this case).
+After GDB started, connect to the server with

+    target remote hostname:2345

+Or use your favourite IDE (actually recommended for debugging) and create a suitable *launch configuration*